Salas leads Women's PGA and sees brighter days post-pandemic - News Break

 Salas leads Women's PGA and sees brighter days post-pandemic

-JOHNS CREEK, Ga. — (AP) — Lizette Salas was in her happy place Thursday, and not just because she kept bogeys off her card at tough Atlanta Athletic Club and posted a 5-under 67 for a one-shot lead in the KPMG Women's PGA Championship.
+JOHNS CREEK, Ga. — (AP) — Lizette Salas was in her happy place Thursday, and not just because she kept bogeys off her card at tough Atlanta Athletic Club and posted a 5-under 67 for the early lead in the KPMG Women's PGA Championship.

 Her game is rounding into form as the Solheim Cup approaches.
 That's a big deal to her, too.